-Hello everyone!
-In this listicle, I’ll be covering 6 Singaporean spectacles shops whereby you can score affordable, trendy glasses.
+In this “affordable” listicle, I’ll be covering 3 spectacle shops in Singapore where you can score affordable, trendy glasses.
 The eyewear industry in Singapore has changed a lot throughout the years, with people gradually turning away from mom-and-pop heartland stores to retail “fast fashion” chains such as Owndays, Zoff and Lenskart.

 Today, spectacles are viewed more as a fashion accessory, no longer simply a functional item.
 Plenty of homegrown brands have also entered the fray, seeking to offer trendier, more affordable alternatives to the mass market brands.
-If you’re looking for stylish spectacles that won’t break the bank, do check out the options below!
+If you’re looking for stylish spectacles that won’t break the bank, check out these spectacle shops in Singapore below.

 1) Otago Optical